vsajip/kscript/README.md

 ### Scripts with a main method do not run with `kscript`?

 There is [no need](https://kotlinlang.org/docs/tutorials/command-line.html#using-the-command-line-to-run-scripts) for a main method in a Kotlin script.
-Kotlin kts scripts can be more simplistic compared regular kotlin `*.kt` source files and work without a main method by directly running the provided code.
+Kotlin `*.kts` scripts can be more simplistic compared to regular kotlin `*.kt` source files and work without a main method by directly running the provided code.
 E.g.
 ```
 print("hello kotlin!")
 ```